MaggPerez/JavaFXTipCalculator/README.md

+## Part 1 Challenge
-This contains tip calculator WITHOUT Button.
+This is the second branch, this contains tip calculator WITHOUT Button.